 From The Writer’s Almanac Tuesday, February 22, 2020: “Today is the birthday of George Washington, born in Westmoreland County, Virginia (1732).
 His favorite foods were mashed sweet potatoes with coconut, string beans with mushrooms, cream of peanut soup, salt cod, and pineapples.
 He lost all of his teeth except for one by — according to second president John Adams — cracking Brazilian nuts between his jaws.
 He got dentures made out of a hippopotamus tusk, designed especially to fit over his one remaining real tooth.
 But the hippo dentures were constantly rubbing against that real tooth so that he was constantly in pain.
 He used opium, a common and oft-used pain reliever at the time, to alleviate the pain.”

-Then there is my personal favorite for polite public behavior, Rule No. 12, appropriate particularly for close talkers: Shake not the head, Feet, or Legs rowl not the Eys lift not one eyebrow higher than the other wry not the mouth, and bedew no mans face with your Spittle, by appr[oaching too nea]r him [when] you Speak.
-If our First President were alive today, he would have added a few rules regarding a particular curse on modern life:
+There is my personal favorite for polite public behavior, Rule No. 12, appropriate for close talkers: Shake not the head, Feet, or Legs rowl not the Eys lift not one eyebrow higher than the other wry not the mouth, and bedew no mans face with your Spittle, by appr[oaching too nea]r him [when] you Speak.

 Rule No. 111: Leave not your cell phone out upon the table when dining, implying to fellow diners you are expecting a call from the White House, nor take a call, confirming you have better things to do than chat with them.

-Rule No. 112: Leave not your speaker phone mode on when conversing in public lest your fellows become wroth with you because you clearly think it is all about you and give you a well-deserved punch in the nose.
+Rule No. 112: Leave not your speaker phone mode on when conversing in public lest your fellows become wroth with you because you clearly think it is all about you and give you a punch in the nose.

 Rule No. 113: Walk not upon the sidewalk talking on your cell phone lest you bonk into a blameless citizen or walk off the curb into oncoming traffic, reducing by one the world’s complement of idiots.